Primary Initial Teacher Education (with QTS) BA (Hons)

 - Various assessment methods, including the use of a profile of teaching competences and coursework closely linked with school experience.

-- Students will demonstrate the ability to meet the TDA Professional Standards for Classroom Teachers.
+- Students will demonstrate the ability to meet the DfE Professional Standards for Teachers (2014).

 Where could it take you?

 Our Newly Qualified Teachers (NQTs) have one of the highest employment rates of all graduates.
 There are excellent employment opportunities and good promotion prospects alongside job security.
 At the end of the course you will be advised about suitable in-service courses to follow in your teaching career, as part of your continuing professional development.

 You will be invited to enrol on the Masters programme after your successful completion of the BA (Hons).

 ESCalate Student Conference 2011 Employability and Enterprise – Worcester student, Megan David, was successfully awarded a nationally recognised bursary to attend and report back to students on the ESCalate website.

 University of Worcester Newly Qualified Teachers have been awarded ‘NQTs of the Year 2104-15’ in the City of Wolverhampton for their dedication and enthusiasm to the teaching profession.
 Congratulations to both of our graduates, Heather Proudler and Stephanie Wignall.

 Quality of the reflective students who can see a clear link between theory and practice in developing their practice is to be commended.
 This is due to the high quality and highly relevant content of the course.

 Full-time tuition fees